 - Rejected: shows typing results of loci that have been rejected

 For most HLA runs, the Sequencing Center does not review and approve/reject the HLA loci typing results.
 This function is typically assigned to designated reviewers in the client organization.
 So in most reports delivered by The Center, the Review status will be “Not reviewed”.
-If the Review status appears as “Accepted (1st rev.)”, this indicates that Center staff checked the sequencing quality control metrics and considered them as acceptable.
+If the Review status appears as “Accepted (1st rev.)”, this indicates that The Sequencing Center staff checked the sequencing quality control metrics and considered them acceptable.